AdobeDocs/campaign-web.sv-SE/help/v8/workflows/activities/combine.md

 The **Combine** activity can be placed after any other activity, but not at the beginning of the workflow.
 Any activity can be placed after the **Combine**.
 -->

-* The **Union** kan du gruppera om resultatet av flera aktiviteter till ett enda mål.
+* The **Union** gör att du kan gruppera om resultatet av flera aktiviteter till ett enda mål.
 * The **Skärningspunkt** gör att du bara kan behålla de element som är gemensamma för de olika inkommande populationerna i aktiviteten.
 * The **Uteslutning** gör att du kan utesluta element från en population enligt vissa kriterier.